Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

 - [SnowSQL installed](https://docs.snowflake.com/en/user-guide/snowsql-install-config.html)
 - Snowsight or Classic Ui will be used in these examples.

->aside negative
-> VS Code Snowflake Extension Note: If you are using VS Code Snowflake Extension to view the code and run it, the SHA1_BINARY fields will not display correctly.

 ### What You Will Build
 - This lab will walk you through the process of deploying a sample ELT data pipeline utilizing the techniques for incremental processing using logical partitions andn the repeatable processing patterns.
 - End to end sample templates for a data pipeline for a sample set of data.